 Clover Connect is a new service that partners First Data with Live Oak Banking Company.
 We don’t know too much about Clover Connect yet, but the pricing they advertise on their website, “From 2.69% + 9¢ per swipe,” is by no means the lowest available.
 Also, they’re selling the Clover Stations themselves for $1,799, which is relatively expensive.

 Generally, I think we can expect Clover Connect to provide similar terms and levels of service as you’d get with a traditional First Data merchant account.
 Which brings us to …

-You can also get your Clover with a traditional First Data merchant services account.
+You can also get your Clover with a traditional First Data (see our review) merchant services account.
 First Data is a huge name in payment processing and it’s always nice to buy your POS system from the same company that makes it; that way, there’s no middlemen marking up the price.

 However, while FD may be a decent choice for large businesses, small businesses probably won’t find the best rates here.
 Rates vary from business to business, but First Data could set you up with any number of billing options, including tiered, interchange-plus, flat rate, or enhanced billback – you really don’t want that last one.

 In addition to flat-screens and 24-packs of Pringles, Sam’s Club (see our review) also sells First Data’s merchant services.
 This may seem strange, and it kind of is.
 Aside from its brand name, Sam’s Club doesn’t provide any additional value to First Data’s merchant services offering – their products and fees are the same as First Data’s, and you can’t get next-day deposits the way you can with B of A. So, while it might be a great store at which to buy toilet paper, it’s probably not the best place to buy a merchant services contract.